-Being a small town, Belle Mead does not have a public transit system used by locals to get to and from work.
+Belle Mead is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Belle Mead are slightly better educated than the national average of 21.84% for all cities and towns, with 24.30% of adults in Belle Mead having a bachelor's degree or advanced degree.
+The education level of Belle Mead citizens is a little higher than the average for US cities and towns: 24.30% of adults in Belle Mead have at least a bachelor's degree.

 The per capita income in Belle Mead in 2010 was $35,733, which is lower middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $142,932 for a family of four.

 Belle Mead is a somewhat ethnically-diverse town.
 The people who call Belle Mead home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Belle Mead residents report their race to be White, followed by Asian.
 Important ancestries of people in Belle Mead include Irish, Polish, German, English, and Swiss.